-Mark is currently the Headteacher of Fressingfield Primary School and has been a teacher for 21 years.
+Mark is currently the Executive Headteacher of Charsfield & Fressingfield Primary Schools and has been a teacher for 21 years.
 His career started in a multicultural East London secondary school before moving to Suffolk.

 He has worked in both mainstream and special schools, and have has a headteacher since 2011.
 Since joining Fressingfield Primary he has led the school from Requires Improvement to Good in 2017.